A small 1mg single oral dose of calcifediol (25-hydroxyvitamin D = 25OHD) raises blood vitamin D

 hormone is 1,25OHD, and this is only when it is circulating in the bloodstream, which it does at a very low level.

 1,25OHD is the only one of the three compounds which strongly activates

 vitamin D receptor (VDR) molecules.
-When activated (the 1,25OHD binds to the VDR and together they form a bound complex), they alter the
+A 1,25OHD molecule binds to a VDR molecule and together, as a bound complex, they alter the

 patterns of gene expression (copying of gene data in the DNA to

 messenger RNA) and so the rates at which the cell produces various

 proteins.
 (You may see 1,25OHD referred to as "activated vitamin

 confusing.)
 The changes to gene expression depend entirely

 In any given cell type, VDR molecules can be "activated" (bind a